Dedication of churches

-Churches under the authority of a bishop (e.g., Orthodox, Roman Catholic, or Anglican) are usually dedicated by the bishop in a ceremony that used to be called that of consecration, but is now called that of dedication.
-For the Catholic Church, the rite of dedication is described in the Caeremoniale Episcoporum, chapters IX-X, and in the Roman Missals Ritual Masses for the Dedication of a Church and an Altar.
-In the Church of England, a consecrated church may only be closed for worship after a legal process (a "pastoral scheme").
+Dedication of churches is a Christian dedication ceremony of a church building.
+Churches under the authority of a bishop are usually dedicated by him.

 Consecration

 Early customs

 The custom of solemnly dedicating or consecrating buildings as churches or chapels set apart for Christian worship must be almost as old as Christianity itself.
 When we come to the earlier part of the 4th century allusions to and descriptions of the consecration of churches become plentiful.